-The virgin birth of Christ is carefully protected in Psalm 69:8.
+The virgin birth of Christ is carefully protected here.
 It is not "my father's children" but "my mother's children."
 They were, of course, His half brothers.
-This verse does more however - it indicates strongly that they were only half brothers.
-The Old Testament consistently determines genealogies through the father.
+It does more however.
+This verse indicates strongly that they were only half brothers.
+The Old Testament consistently relates genealogies through the father.
 There are two seeming exceptions to this rule.
-It is the seed of the woman in Genesis 3:15, and "a woman shall encompass a man" in Jeremiah 31:22.
-But both of these verses have the virgin birth of Christ specifically in view, just as Psalm 50:20 and Psalm 69:8 do.
+It is the seed of the woman in Gen. 3:15, and we are told, "a woman shall encompass a man" in Jer.
+3122.
+But both of these verses have the virgin birth of Christ specifically in view, just as Psa.
+50:20, 21 and Psa.
+69:8 do.
 Christ calls His brethren His mother's children because they had a different father than He did.
 Their father was Joseph, His Father was God!

-Both Psalm 50:20 and Psalm 69:8 rule out the idea that His "brothers" were but cousins or such: His mother was their mother also.
+Both Psa.
+50:20 and Psa.
+69:8 rule out the idea that His "brothers" were but cousins or such: His mother was their mother also.
 Mary did, indeed, have other children.